Xuyuan0204/PersonalTrait/README.md

 ## 2. Clustered Training

-Clustered training follows the same methodology as individual training, with an additional step to cluster representations into semantically homogeneous, size-bounded groups:
+Clustered training targets using a shared intervention for semantically similar data.
+Its training paradigm follows the same methodology as individual training, with an additional step to cluster representations into semantically homogeneous, size-bounded groups:

 ### 1. Data Preparation

-For clustered training, we first need to cluster the corresponding activations at the target layer using `cluster_activation.py`.
+For clustered training, we first cluster the corresponding activations at the target layer using `cluster_activation.py`.

 Example script: